pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ###### It is very easy to post vacancies on online job boards

 A second point relates to online job boards: it is very easy for firms to list job advertisements online.
 As noted above, our vacancy numbers do not come from online job boards: they are measured by the BLS through JOLTS.
-So what happens on online job boards is irrelevant.[^1]
+So what happens on online job boards is irrelevant.

-[^1]: [Earlier research](https://www.aeaweb.org/articles?id=10.1257/000282804322970779) finds that the internet and online job portals do not have much effect on the job market.
+In fact, the internet and online job portals [do not seem to have much effect on the job market](https://doi.org/10.1257/000282804322970779).
 So there is no reason to believe that the job market is going to become fundamentally different because of online job portals.
 Looking at the academic job market, it does not seem that the amount of effort required to recruit colleagues is appreciably diminished by online job portals.
 Most of the recruiting time is spent on four things: reading applications and papers; interviewing candidates; flying out candidates; debating with colleagues.
-None of these four tasks are affected by the presence of online job boards.
+None of these four tasks are affected by online job boards.

 ###### Firms post more than one vacancy per hire